 Mark's brother/progenitor Miles hovers upon the verge of this trope when is undercover identity of Admiral Naismith threatens to become a fully separate persona.
 Mark also laments that at least Mile's alter ego is the sort of person you can dress up and take out to a party if the need arises compared to his far more primal alters.

-Ted Dekker's thriller novel Thr3e (as well as The Movie of the Book): The killer who's been chasing the protagonist is actually a split personality of the protagonist.
+Ted Dekker's thriller novel Thr3e (as well as The Film of the Book): The killer who's been chasing the protagonist is actually a split personality of the protagonist.
 But wait!
 Isn't the title "three"?
 That's right!
 It turns out his childhood friend who's been helping him solve the mystery is also one of his split personalities.

 Sidney Sheldon's novel Tell Me Your Dreams is about a woman who fears she is being stalked, and her two co-workers who become concerned about her.
 It is eventually revealed that all three are the same person; the main character developed two separate personalities because she could not handle the trauma of childhood sexual abuse.